-Any planned event, sponsored by the library, for which the primary audience is adults (those over 18) or young adults, but not children, and which introduces the group attending to any of the broad range of library services or activities for adults or which directly provides information to participants.
+Any planned event, sponsored by the library, for which the primary audience is adults (persons 19 years and older) and which introduces the group attending to any of the broad range of library services or activities for adults or which directly provides information to participants.
 Examples of these types of programs include film showings, lectures and citizenship classes.
-ATTENDANCE is the count of the audience at all programs, sponsored by the library, for which the primary audience is adults (those over 18) or young adults, but not children (generally, persons aged 14 and under).
-This includes children who attend programs intended primarily for adults.
-See: Library Programs, Children's Library Programs
+ATTENDANCE is the count of the audience at all programs, sponsored by the library, for which the primary audience is adults (persons 19 years and older).
+This includes children and young adults who attend programs intended primarily for adults.
+See: Library Programs, Children's Library Programs, Young Adult Programs